IcePanorama/HarvesterHarvester/.github/USAGE.md

 The following guide assumes you've already installed HH onto your computer.
 If this is not the case, then please see [README.md](../README.md#getting-hh) for installation instructions.
 The location of HH on your computer will hereafter be referred to as `HH_DIR`.

-\[TODO: add note for Windows 10/11 users about making their HH directory case-sensitive for best results].
+**NOTE**: For best results, it is *strongly* recommened that Windows 10/11 users make their `HH_DIR` case insensitive.
+[Click here for instructions on to do so](https://learn.microsoft.com/en-us/windows/wsl/case-sensitivity#change-the-case-sensitivity-of-files-and-directories).
+See \[TODO: Add link to case sensitivity issue here!].

 ## Using HH With Modern Releases of *Harvester* (GOG/Steam)